 Q&A Strategies & Defense

-The Q&A is where boards are won or lost.
-This guide covers how judges probe and challenge, response strategies, handling unknown questions, trap patterns, and when to stand firm versus when to adapt.
+Boards are won or lost during Q&A. This guide covers how judges probe and challenge, response strategies, handling unknown questions, trap patterns, and when to stand firm versus when to adapt.

 How Judges Probe and Challenge